 “Is that how much you care about Dr. Tatsugaura’s reputation, Daddy?
 You value it more than your own daughter?”

 “If this gets out, there’s no telling what effect it’ll have on the JMA election!” he argues, as his child sits naked, wrapped in blankets, mere minutes after Urabe had his way with her (624).
 She rightly smacks her old man.
 About time.
 Kirihito closes with Izumi running away from home and boarding a plane to find her fiancé in Syria.
-Though Osanai insists he cannot be with her, she, full of newfound confidence having finally stuck up to her parents, to the same abusive power structure that destroyed Urabe and led to her repeated rapes, is determined to find him after all (820).
+Though Osanai insists he cannot be with her, she, full of newfound confidence for having finally stood up to her parents, to the same abusive power structure that destroyed Urabe and led to her repeated rapes, is determined to find him after all (820).
 Though no means no, Izumi.

 “Izumi set off to distant lands to find Kirihito… What was the future for the two to be?
 Perhaps the pages of another tale” (822).
 Thankfully, Tezuka never wrote a sequel to this mess, so far as I know.

 I wrote that Tazu is a waste of a character.
 I might add about Kirihito: What a waste of a book!
 To me, art that is terrible frustrates less than art that could be great, but then swerves off a bridge.
 As an artist, though, I often take inspiration from failure.
 This story did not do what I think a better writer could have done with its premises, so perhaps I could try to become that better writer.
-So who knows?
+Who knows?
 A deep-fried human pretzel might turn up in some future creation of mine.

 Kirihito is easily the worst I have read from Tezuka.
 The comedian Stewart Lee once said of Jeremy Clarkson: “He’s either an idiot who actually believes all the badly-researched, lying, offensive shit that he says, or he’s a genius who’s worked out exactly the most accurate way to annoy me.”
 While I would never smear the venerable Tezuka-sensei as an idiot, a similar sentiment characterizes my relationship with Ode to Kirihito.

 If you want a much better comic of human cruelty with literary ambitions and an epic, international scope, I would recommend Tezuka’s Message to Adolf.
 Adolf also suffers from its own missteps and gratuitous sexual violence, in particular an inexplicable out-of-character scene in which the otherwise upstanding hero Sohei Toge rapes a certain character.
 In my view, it adds nothing beyond some of that childish “I’m so dark and edgy” energy.
-However, in every other respect, Message to Adolf, a more mature and confident gekiga work, is satisfying and coherent.
+However, in every other respect save the promotion of conspiracy theories, Message to Adolf, a more mature and confident gekiga work, is satisfying and coherent.
 Its artwork and storytelling remains the best I have seen from Tezuka so far.
 That is saying something.
 Though, to my mild embarrassment, I have yet to read Buddha, Phoenix, or Black Jack.
 Please give any of those a look over Ode to Kirihito.